Kendra Scott

 Kendra Scott (born March 27, 1974) is an American fashion designer.
 She is the executive chairwoman, designer, and former chief executive officer of Kendra Scott, LLC.
-In 2017, she was named Ernst & Young's National Entrepreneur of the Year.

 Early life and career

 Kendra Scott was born in Kenosha, Wisconsin.
 At age 16, her family moved to Houston, Texas, where she graduated from Klein High School.
 Scott fell in love and "followed a boy" to Texas A&M University, which she attended for one year before dropping out to move to Austin, Texas, at age 19 to help with her ill stepfather.

 Scott opened her first business, the Hat Box, which specializes in comfortable hats designed for women going through chemotherapy.
 Scott sold "comfortable but stylish" pieces and donated a portion of the proceeds to cancer research.

 Before starting her own business, Scott started making jewelry from home in Austin, Texas.

 Kendra Scott, LLC

 Scott founded Kendra Scott LLC in 2002, designing her first collection with $500 in the spare bedroom of her home just after her oldest son was born.
-She walked store to store around Austin, selling to local boutiques, and at the last boutique she had to sell all of her samples to purchase enough materials to cover the orders she had made that first day.
+She walked from store to store around Austin, selling to local boutiques, and at the last boutique, she had to sell all of her samples to purchase enough materials to cover the orders she had made that first day.

 In 2005, Scott's designs were chosen to accessorize Oscar de la Renta's spring 2006 runway show.
 Scott's designs also appeared in Randolph Duke's 2007 runway show.

-Because of the financial crisis of 2007–2008, she nearly had to close her company, but she received an order from Nordstrom for some of their stores; this gave her exposure and allowed her to expand her business.
+Due to the 2008 financial crisis, she nearly had to close her company, but she received an order from Nordstrom for some of their stores; this gave her exposure and allowed her to expand her business.

 Scott's first retail store opened on Austin's South Congress Avenue in 2010.
 In the same year, she began her e-commerce business and launched the brand's Color Bar experience.

 In 2011 she opened her second store on Rodeo Drive in Beverly Hills, but she had to close it after a while.
 In 2014 Scott opened stores around the South and Midwest while ignoring the fashion elite in New York and Los Angeles.
 Later, in 2016, she sold a minority stake in her company to the private equity firm Berkshire Partners at a valuation of $1 billion.

-Valued at over $1 billion, her brand encompasses fashion jewelry, fine jewelry, home accessories, nail lacquer and beauty products.
+Valued at over $1 billion, her brand encompasses fashion jewelry, fine jewelry, home accessories, nail lacquer, and beauty products.

 At the end of 2019, Scott had 102 retail stores.
-In addition to an e-commerce business, Scott's merchandise is also sold in London's Selfridges, Nordstrom, Neiman Marcus, Von Maur, Bloomingdale's and over 1,000 specialty boutiques worldwide.
+In addition to an e-commerce business, Scott's merchandise is sold in London's Selfridges, Nordstrom, Neiman Marcus, Von Maur, Bloomingdale's, and over 1,000 specialty boutiques worldwide.
 95 percent of her more than 2,000 staff are women.
 In February 2021, Scott stepped down as CEO, retaining the Executive Chairwoman title, and named Tom Nolan as Kendra Scott's CEO.

-Scott invests in companies in Austin, Texas, such as Helm Boots, Darbie Angell dinnerware and Tiff's Treats.
+Scott invests in companies in Austin, Texas, such as Helm Boots, Darbie Angell dinnerware, and Tiff's Treats.